firefox35/cup-of-joe/README.md

 * The waitress will ask what size of coffee.
 * The user inputs their choice from the menu.
 * The waitress confirms your order.
-* The waitress displays a bill for your order.
+* The waitress displays your order.
-* The user will paid the bill.
 * The waitress displays the user with an order number.
+* The waitress displays the user with a price of the order.

 # Features

 ## Existing Features
 1.
 2.

 ## Future Features
 - Its linked to google sheet - Cuppa Joe but the plan is to expand and store information about stock, sales etc. - [Cuppa Joe Google Sheet](https://docs.google.com/spreadsheets/d/1LndCzbR5Ka51pPy-31jOA-pqE0OtMWGdWG6E3wUtcwM/edit#gid=1040659719)
-- Upgrade User interface with background image
+- Upgrade UI with background image
--
+- Add Payment Section

 # Data Model